 Integrated Pest Management (IPM)

 Cowpeas or southern peas (Vigna unguiculata) are a popular vegetable crop in the southern United States due to their high heat tolerance and rapid growth.
-In Alabama, southern peas frequently attract a multitude of insect pests; these include chewing insects, such as the cowpea curculio (Chalcodermus aeneus Boheman) and caterpillars (various species), and sucking insect pests, such as stink bugs, leaf-footed bugs, aphids, and thrips.
+In Alabama, southern peas frequently attract a multitude of insect pests; these include chewing insects, such as the cowpea curculio (Chalcodermus aeneus Boheman, figure 1) and caterpillars (various species), and sucking insect pests, such as stink bugs, leaf-footed bugs, aphids, and thrips.

 Conventional insecticides and cultural control practices used by producers are helpful to manage a majority of the listed pests, except for the cowpea curculio.
 Cowpea curculio is notorious for its resistance or tolerance to popular insecticides such as the synthetic pyrethroids.